csueb-fall21-android/shopping-assist/README.md

     - [ ] Show the existing item that the search was made on
     - [x] Shows list of items found based on an existing item
     - [x] Each item has a link to item that it found online (external link)
+    - [x] User can save items from search page to be displayed on the home page

 * User Settings
     - [ ] User can change their email
     - [ ] User can change their password
-    - [ ] User can set defaults for location (default location, if location cannot be found, and default radius to search)
+    - [x] User can set defaults for location (default location, if location cannot be found, and default radius to search)

 ### 3. Navigation